Parioscorpio: Morphology

 The animal is around 1.6–4.5 cm long.
 It is characterized by a trapezoidal head with a pair of eyes located antero-medially, a pair of enlarged raptorial appendages (previously thought to be scorpion's clawed pedipalps), as well as another pair of small appendages.
 Central to the head was a mouth-covering hypostome and a pair of muscular blocks articulated to the raptorial appendages.
 The trunk is composed of 14 segments, each associated with a pair of thin pleurae (lateral extension of tergite) and appendages.
 The first segment is covered by the head while the posterior segments may have lateral spines.
 The anterior 12 pairs of trunk appendages are multiramus (each composed of 4 bundles of setae and a segmented endopod) while the last two pairs are simple fan-like structures.
 The trunk ends with 3 spines.

 Paleoecology

 Parioscorpio may had been a marine or brackish water predator, using an ambush prey-capture method similar to extant waterbugs (Nepomorpha).
-It would have lived alongside many other bizarre organisms like the Conodont Panderodus, the enigmatic Butterfly Animal, the Thylacocephalan Thylacares, early synziphosurans, and Trilobites.
+It would have lived alongside many other bizarre organisms like the Conodont Panderodus, the enigmatic Papiliomaris, the thylacocephalan Thylacares, early synziphosurans, and Trilobites.